 - 4.1 The granting of discretionary relief will, in the main, involve a cost to the Council.
 Since the change to the funding for Non-Domestic Rating in April 2013, the effect of the relief is complex. - 4.2 Any amounts granted prior to 1st April 2013 and continuing since that date will be included in the Council's baseline within the Business Rates Retention Scheme.
 For any amounts granted for similar cases between 1st April 2013 to 31 March 2019, the costs of the relief were borne in accordance with the Business Rates Retention Scheme share namely 50% borne by Central Government, 49% by the Council and 1% by the Tyne & Wear Fire & Rescue Service.

-(With the exception of 2019-2020 when 25% was borne by Central Government, 74% by the Council and 1% by the Tyne & Wear Fire & Rescue Service).
+For any amounts granted for similar cases between 1st April 2019 onwards the costs of the relief will be borne in accordance with the Business Rates Retention Pilot for 2019-2020 share namely 25% borne by Central Government, 74% by the Council and 1% by the Tyne & Wear Fire & Rescue Service.